NVIDIA/gdrcopy/README.md

 - On RHEL, `sudo dnf module install nvidia-driver:latest-dkms`.
 - On Debian, `sudo apt install nvidia-dkms-<your-nvidia-driver-version>`.

-Developed and tested on RH7.x and Ubuntu18_04.
 The supported architectures are Linux x86_64, ppc64le, and arm64.
+The supportted platforms are RHEL7, RHEL8, Ubuntu16_04, Ubuntu18_04, and Ubuntu20_04.

 Root privileges are necessary to load/install the kernel-mode device driver.